 {

-m_Position.x += m_Speed * elapsedTime;
+if (m_RightPressed) m_Position.x += m_Speed * elapsedTime;

-m_Position.x -= m_Speed * elapsedTime;
+if (m_LeftPressed) m_Position.x -= m_Speed * elapsedTime;

 m_Sprite.setPosition(m_Position);